Matrix Algebras with a Certain Compression Property II: Main Result and Applications

 \subsection{The Main Result}

-The analysis carried out in the preceding sections provides a complete description of the unital projection compressible subalgebras of $\mm_n$ up to transpose similarity.
-Since every such algebra was also shown to admit the idempotent compression property, it follows that the two notions of compressibility coincide for unital algebras.
+The analysis carried out in the preceding sections provides a description of the unital projection compressible subalebras of $\mm_n$, $n\geq 4$ up to transpose similarity.
+Since every such algebra was also seen to admit the idempotent compression property, it follows that the two notions of compressibility coincide for unital algebras in this setting.
 We therefore obtain the following theorem, the main result of this paper.

-\begin{thm} Let $n\geq 4$ be an integer, and suppose that $\mc{A}$ is a unital subalgebra of $\mm_n$.
-The following are equivalent: